simondotm/lz4enc-python/README.md

 LZ4 uses 64Kb windows because the match offset field is 16-bits.
 In principle the encoder can be modified to use a smaller match distance without breaking compatibility.

 LZ4 also supports dictionaries, in so much that they are prepended to the history window at the start of compression & decompression to give them context of available matches.
 This is very useful for small files that contain repetitive or common phrases, since small files typically dont compress well due to the fact they dont have much data to build a dictionary.

+It's also worth noting that dictionaries are only really useful if you are compressing a number of different files that contain similar content, and also that they only assist compression of the first 64Kb of a file (since the dictionary gets replaced by the decoded data stream).

 #### Other considerations